Enzo Ferrari (Chilean footballer)

-Enzo Giovanni Ferrari Lasnibat (born 1 September 1979) is a Chilean football manager and former footballer who played as a centre-back for clubs in Chile and abroad.
+Enzo Giovanni Ferrari Lasnibat (born 1 September 1979) is a Chilean football manager and former player who played as a centre-back for clubs in Chile and abroad.

-Club career
+Playing career

 A product of Colo-Colo and Palestino youth systems, Ferrari played for the second from 1997 to 2002, with a stint on loan at Constitución Unido in the Chilean Tercera División.
 In 2003, he played for Deportes Puerto Montt, also in the Chilean top division.

 In 2004, he moved to Canada and joined Edmonton Aviators alongside his compatriots Jaime Lo Presti and Claudio Salinas.

 In 2005, he emigrated to Europe and joined the Lithuanian side Sūduva Marijampolė in the A Lyga after a trial with Swiss side AC Bellinzona.
 In Sūduva Marijampolė, he coincided with the Italian coach Rino Lavezzini.

 From 2005 to 2014, he played for several clubs in the Eccellenza Liguria such as Virtus Entella, Finale FC, Imperia, Navajo, among others.

 Back in Americas, he played for Boca Raton FC in the APSL in the 2014–15 season.